How does online pitching work?

 - The title photo is about the TONALITY you envision for the film.
 It's about a first impression, in terms of GENRE and visual QUALITY.

 - Feel free to attach scenes or excerpts from the script, make people curious to see more.
-Pitching is also about getting to know the plot.
+If you have written a full script, we recommend to reveal about 30 PAGES max.
+Pitching is also about getting to know one another, step by step.

 - Please refrain from making the cover photos graphic.
 We have not yet seen a version where an author would not have harmed himself/herself by doing so.
 DO NOT put colorful type over the images, please.
 It doesn't need to show elements of the plot.

 - Publishing an entire script is NOT recommended.
-It is not necessary for a first impression and leaves little room to initiate a new working relationship.
+It leaves little room to initiate a new working relationship.
 It is better to show a whole script only after multiple exchanges and mutual (!) interest.

 Please do NOT contact the production partners outside of the pitches!
 In order to protect their time, they will then sign off with us.
 And we do not want that.